mit-cml/yrtoolkit/yr/tutorials/aidance.md

 ## Helper functions (1)
 You are also given some helper functions.

-<strong><em>getX</em></strong> and <strong><em>getY</em></strong> functions extract the x and y-coordinates of a given point.
+<span class="procedures">getX</span> and <span class="procedures">getY</span> functions extract the x and y-coordinates of a given point.
 A point is simply a list of two elements that PoseNet returns representing the x and y-coordinates of the given point's location.

 ![getX and getY ](../images/aiDance/getXgetY.png){:.enlargeImage}

 ## Helper functions (2)
-<strong><em>defined</em></strong> is a Boolean function that returns true if the given point is a list of two elements (representing the x and y-coordinates of the point's location) and false otherwise.
+<span class="procedures">defined</span> is a Boolean function that returns true if the given point is a list of two elements (representing the x and y-coordinates of the point's location) and false otherwise.
 If PoseNet is unable to detect any of the body key points, it will return an empty list for each of the missing key points.

 ![procedure defined ](../images/aiDance/defined.png){:.enlargeImage}

-<strong><em>allDefined</em></strong> is a Boolean function that checks whether <em>all</em> the points in a given list of points are defined.
+<span class="procedures">allDefined</span> is a Boolean function that checks whether <em>all</em> the points in a given list of points are defined.
 If <em>all</em> the points are defined, it returns true and otherwise, if <em>any</em> of the points is not defined, it returns false.
 We will use this helper function to collectively check if certain key points of the body are properly tracked and returned by the PoseNet extension.
 If the posture of the body is such that perhaps due to poor lighting, messy background, baggy clothes etc. any key point of the body is not trackable by PoseNet, an empty list will be returned to indicate the failure to detect this key point.
 Note that the logical function <span class="logic"><strong>and</strong></span> is used to check that all points are defined.

 ![procedure allDefined ](../images/aiDance/allDefined.png){:.enlargeImage}

 ## Helper functions (3)
-<strong><em>distance</em></strong> is a function that computes the Euclidean distance between two points on the Canvas when the two points are defined.
+<span class="procedures">distance</span> is a function that computes the Euclidean distance between two points on the Canvas when the two points are defined.
 It uses the Pythagorean formula:

 ![distance formula ](../images/aiDance/distanceFormula.png){:.enlargeImage}